Powell Consults Bennett, Kemp, NY Financier About Presidential Run

 Bennett served as the nation’s drug czar and education secretary and now, with Kemp, heads Empower America, a conservative policy group.
 While stopping short of endorsing Powell, Bennett has spoken favorably about the idea of Powell running and has said Powell’s support of abortion rights should not preclude abortion foes from supporting him.
 For those remarks, Bennett has been drawn into a bitter feud with several leading social conservatives.

-The conversation with Lauder is the clearest indication yet that Powell’s consultations have moved beyond a general discussion of a presidential run to a more detailed assessment of fund-raising prospects.
+The conversation with Lauder is the clearest indication yet that Powell’s consultations have moved beyond a general discussion of a presidential run to an assessment of fund-raising prospects.

 Lauder ran unsuccessfully for New York mayor in 1989.
 More recently, he headed up New Yorkers for Term Limits, a group which pushed through city term limits in 1993.